 Undoubtedly this cleverly written piece (a parody of the opening part of the famous The Expert at the Card Table by S.W.
 Erdnase) was already funny to read at the time it first appeared.
 But notice especially the irony or humour of the very last sentence: "If it becomes popular, it will accomplish the primary motive of the authors".
 Given the mileage that Nathan's claim about the final 40,000 decks being bought up in one foul swoop by a private magician, that last part may just have become more true than Nathan could ever have imagined!

 At this point it seemed that I was at a dead end, and that my detective story was over.
-Maybe one day Nathan Becker will still get in touch with me.
+Maybe one day the Nathan B who created the UCSB web page will still get in touch with me.
 If I am right that his web-page was the original source behind the articles that led to this going on Wikipedia and spreading around the internet, it would be interesting to find out where he got this from!
 But I'm not very hopeful.
-The poor man likely has no clue about the furor he might just have created, and he's probably put his student days far behind him.
+The poor man likely has no clue about the furore he might just have created, and he's probably put his student days far behind him.
 He's probably working hard at the hospital, doing the important things that medical personnel do, doing his bit to help society, while trying to pay off the mortgage of a suburban home and trying to raise a family with four kids and a pet Golden Retriever.
-To be honest, I don't fancy the chances of university student - who was likely just a dabbler in card magic - remembering something from more than 15 years ago, let alone being an authoritative source.
+To be honest, I don't fancy the chances of a university student - who was likely just a dabbler in card magic - remembering something from more than 15 years ago, let alone being an authoritative source.
 Given his credentials, even though he is the oldest source I can track down some 15 years later, it seems more likely that he was just repeating something he'd read or heard anyway.
+Or maybe he was just hosting the page for a friend.

 Duvivier's own storyBut I wasn't about to give up just yet.
 Suddenly it occurred to me to investigate Duvivier himself.
 Was this perhaps a line of inquiry that might produce some solid leads and definitive facts?
 Has the man himself ever commented on all these stories about his legendary haul?
 Could I find anything directly from the man himself that would shed some light on these legends?
 In fact, why hadn't I thought of this earlier?
 Just because nobody else seems to have dug up or reported anything from the man's own mouth, doesn't mean that it doesn't exist.
 I slapped myself for my own foolishness, and headed back to Google.